 Concrete is the most used man-made product in the world, and it’s only behind water as the most consumed product, period.
 Despite being the lifeblood of construction, concrete is not faultless.
 In this two-part article, a Portland construction attorney will be discussing common concrete issues and how to prevent them.
 It’s imperative that all contractors understand the problems that concrete can pose so that they can avoid costly litigation related to a construction defect.
-If you are ever held liable for a construction defect, consult with a Portland construction lawyer at Cotney Construction Law.
+If you are ever held liable for a construction defect, consult with a Portland construction lawyer at Cotney Attorneys & Consultants.

 Discoloration may occur in small, light patches or it may darken an entire area of concrete.
 Concrete discoloration can occur when the mix composition is altered, curing periods are inconsistent, calcium chloride is added, or the finishing operations are premature.
 Concrete discoloration can be avoided through the following methods:

 - Preventing concrete from coming into contact with plastic sheeting